EngFred/Flickr/README.md

 # FlickR - Daily Interesting Images Viewer

 FlickR is an Android application designed to fetch and display daily interesting images from the Flickr API.
 It provides users with a seamless experience to discover captivating images, featuring pagination for browsing convenience, robust search functionality, and an intuitive image viewer with pinch-to-zoom capability.
-Additionally, FlickR employs background processing to notify users of newly available interesting images, ensuring they never miss out on fresh content.
+Additionally, FlickR employs background processing to notify users of newly available interesting images, ensuring they never miss out on fresh content..

 **Features**